eliasu/stegreif_25/content/collections/programme/en/freesolo.md

         type: text
         marks:
           -
-            type: bts_span
+            type: btsSpan
             attrs:
               class: text-skin-primary
         text: 'different styles of leadership'
       -
         type: text
         text: '.
-The #freesolo programme tells its very own story - both in terms of musical structure and expression - of the development from autocracy to competition and anarchy to '
+The freesolo programme tells its very own story - both in terms of musical structure and expression - of the development from autocracy to competition and anarchy to '
       -
         type: text
         marks:
           -
-            type: bts_span
+            type: btsSpan
             attrs:
               class: text-skin-primary
         text: collaboration